mvdnbrk/laravel-model-expires/README.md

 }
 ```

-You should add the `expires_at` column to your database table.
+You should add an `expires_at` column to your database table.
 This packages contains a helper method to create this column:

 ```php